shauninman/libmmenu/readme.md

 ### `ShowMenu()`

-Instead of calling an emulator's built-in menu function, you call libmmenu's:
+Instead of calling an emulator or native game's built-in menu function, you call libmmenu's:

  	MenuReturnStatus ShowMenu(char* rom_path, char* save_path_template, SDL_Surface* frame, MenuReturnEvent keyEvent)

 `rom_path` is the full path to the currently open rom (essentially `argv[1]`, eg. `/mnt/SDCARD/Roms/Game Boy/Tetris.gb`).

 `save_path_template` is the full path to a save state with an `%i` in place of the slot number.
 This is usually unique to the emulator but shouldn't be too hard to create (eg. `/mnt/SDCARD/Roms/Game Boy/.gambatte/saves/Tetris_%i.gqs`).
+Native games can pass `NULL` to only show the Continue, Advanced, and Exit options.

 `screen` is a pointer to an `SDL_Surface` representing the fullscreen of the emulator (usually the return value of the `SDL_SetVideoMode()` call).
 It should be 320x160.
 (Don't pass the emulated console's screen!) libmmenu makes a copy and leaves the original surface untouched.